Demographics of Budapest: Migration and citizenship

 In 2001, 1,736,521 (97.7%) Hungarian citizens, 6,507 (~0.4%) Hungarian and others and 34,824 (~2%) foreigners lived in Budapest.
 Ethnic Hungarians made up the majority of non-Hungarian citizens also, primary from Romania, former Yugoslavia and Ukraine.
 They have come to Hungary due to better possibility of employment.

 According to the 2011 census, 1,600,585 people (92.6%) were born in Hungary, 126,036 people (7.3%) outside Hungary while the birthplace of 2,419 people (0.1%) was unknown.

 According to the 2022 census, 94.2% of Budapest residents were Hungarian citizens, 1.7% were other EU citizens, and 4.1% were citizens of other countries.

 Politics and demography

-According to the 2010 and 2014 local and national elections, the largest party of Budapest is the ruling national conservative alliance of Hungary, Fidesz-KDNP, headed by prime minister Viktor Orbán.
-Fidesz is followed by the centre-left Unity, the far right Jobbik and the green liberal LMP.
+According to the 2026 national election, the largest party of Budapest is the ruling pro-european conservative Respect and Freedom Party, headed by prime minister Péter Magyar.
+Tisza is followed by the eurosceptic Fidesz and the ultranationalist, far-right Our Homeland Movement.

-The spatial distribution of political parties is very various.
-Fidesz is outstanding in the conservative middle and upper middle class (high income) characteristic Buda (parts of the 1st, 2nd, 3rd, 11th and 12th districts) and in the garden estates (former suburbs, annexed by the city) of Pest (parts of the 14th, 15th, 16th and 17th districts).
-Unity and Jobbik are relatively strong in the working class and lower middle class characteristic neighbourhoods (parts of the 4th, 10th, 13th, 14th, 15th, 18th, 19th, 20th and 21st districts) while LMP is remarkable in the partly run-down, inner (more liberal) blocks (parts of 6th, 7th, 8th and 9th districts).

-In the Parliamentary elections of 2014, national conservative Fidesz-KDNP won 10 and the centre-left Unity won 8 from the 18 electoral districts of Budapest.
+In the Parliamentary elections of 2026, conservative Tisza Party won all of the 16 electoral districts of Budapest.